-The Company's first product, Verisante Aura[TM] is approved for sale in Canada, Europe, Mexico and Australia.
-The Company is pursuing approval for Aura[TM] in Brazil and also US FDA approval.
+The Corporation's first product, Verisante AuraTM is approved for sale in Canada, Europe and Australia.
+The Corporation is pursuing approval for AuraTM in Mexico and Brazil and also US FDA approval.
 The timeframe on any additional approvals depends on the specific regulatory bodies in each jurisdiction.

-The clinical study for lung cancer using Verisante Core[TM] has been completed.
-Verisante intends to pursue regulatory approval in Canada for the Core[TM] device for lung cancer after the results of the statistical analysis have been published in a peer reviewed journal.
+The clinical study for lung cancer using Verisante CoreTM has been completed and a statistical analysis and scientific article will be completed to report the results.
+Verisante intends to pursue regulatory approval in Canada for the CoreTM device for lung cancer after the results of the statistical analysis have been published in a peer reviewed journal.

-Early stage clinical studies are also underway for colon and nasopharyngeal cancers and brain tumour margin deliniation using the Core[TM] technology.
+Early stage clinical studies are also underway for colon and nasopharyngeal cancers using the CoreTM technology.